tayyabmughal676/tayyabmughal676/readme.md

 ### Freelance Flutter Engineer & Top-Rated Comic Book Writer.

-I am a freelance Flutter Engineer who is passionate about making robust, modern mobile applications with clients in over multiple countries in the world.
+I am a freelance Flutter Engineer who is passionate about making robust, modern mobile applications with clients in multiple countries in the world.
 With over 2 years of experience working as a freelance engineer.
 <!-- I have had the experience and the privilege of working with companies ranging from as big as Fortune 100 to micro-startups all around the world. -->

 I primarily have experience working on the Full-Stack Software Engineer including Flutter, iOS Native, TypeScript, Express, Node, Stripe SDK, AWS, Firebase, MongoDB, MySQL etc.